DmHack3ng/yourFreedomAccountCreator/README.md

 ## Installation

-To run this project, install it locally using npm:
+To run this project, install it locally using command:

 ```
 $ git clone https://github.com/DmHack3ng/limCreator.git